harley/orchestars/docs/qr-checkin.md

 *   **`src/app/(frontend)/checkin/scan/page.client.tsx`**
     *   This is the main client component for the scanner page.
-    *   It manages the overall layout, state (feedback overlays, processing state, flashlight), and orchestrates the check-in flow.
+    *   It manages the overall layout, handling feedback overlays and processing state, and orchestrates the check-in flow.

 *   **`src/components/QRScanner/index.tsx`**
     *   A wrapper around the `@yudiel/react-qr-scanner` library.
     *   Handles debouncing of scans to prevent false positives.
     *   Pre-requests camera permissions on mount to improve UX.
-    *   Integrates the library's built-in `Torch` and `Finder` components for flashlight control and the visual scanning guide.
+    *   Integrates the library's built-in `Finder` component for the visual scanning guide.

 *   **`src/components/QRCode/index.tsx`**
     *   A reusable component for generating QR codes.
 Used on the public ticket page.